 - Be english language proficient and able to give oral clinical presentations.

 - Have successfully completed all prerequisites listed on the application for the desired third year rotations (as per your medical school's requirements) prior to participating in the elective.
 While we realize that medical school clerkship requirements vary widely from school to school, we use our clerkship requirements as a guideline for consideration of visiting student applicants.
-Clerkship time flexibility is at the discretion of the departments.

 Medicine - 8 weeks